Ram-Bhatt08/Time-Bot-Client/README.md

 ⚙️ Getting Started
 Prerequisites

-Before you begin, ensure you have the following installed:

 Node.js (LTS version recommended)

 npm or yarn

 Installation
 git clone https://github.com/Ram-Bhatt08/Time-Bot-Client.git
 cd Time-Bot-Client
 npm install

 Run the Project
 npm run dev

 The application will run at http://localhost:5173.

-Make sure the backend server is running at http://localhost:5000
+Make sure the backend server is running at http://localhost:5000.

 🔗 Backend

 This is the frontend repository.
-The full functionality requires the corresponding backend.
+Full functionality requires the corresponding backend.

-Make sure to set up the backend and configure the API endpoint in the frontend for proper functionality.
+Ensure the backend is set up and API endpoints are configured in the frontend.

 📂 Project Structure